» Express Re-Order | Account LoginAbout Us | Contact | Delivery | Blog | Helpdesk & Support Suite

 Hopefully your printer is now showing as being “online” and ready to print.
 If not there is likely to be an issue with the printer electronically and I would advice contacting the printers manufacturer or a printer technician.

-If however you have anything to add or any further questions please don’t hesitate to let us know in the comments.
+If however you have anything to add or any further questions, please get in touch via any of our social media platforms.